We may earn money or products from the companies mentioned in this post.

 All I needed was the Vodka.
 You can use Everclear Grain Alcohol but I decided to use just your basic vodka.
 It’s a whole lot cheaper to use plain vodka over the grain alcohol and since this was my first attempt at making a liqueur, I didn’t want to spend to much on something that might not turn out.

 The rhubarb and cranberries were frozen so I partially thawed them.
 Thankfully I chopped them before I froze them.
+For more information on WI cranberries check out Where to Buy Cranberries

 A delicious sipper.